 This tool allows novices to create custom articulated robots such as manipulators and walking robots.
 It supports both manual and automatic design, and enables design testing using physics-based simulation.

 This tool enables novices to create smart IoT devices with embedded sensors using digital fabrication.
 It automatically finds assembly-aware packing of components within the device, and exports necessary geometries for 3D printing.

 Semantic design of expressive robot behaviors

-I am currently exploring if one can design complex robot behaviors such as robot walking based on the emotion the behavior evokes!
+Can we design complex robot behaviors such as robot walking based on the emotion that the behavior evokes?

 3D Printing Pneumatic Device Controls with Variable Activation Force Capabilities Marynel Vazquez, Eric Brockmeyer, Ruta Desai, Chris Harrison and Scott E. Hudson ACM Conference on Human Factors in Computing Systems (CHI), Seoul, Korea, (2015).